xarial/codestack/solidworks-document-manager-api/document/data-storage/custom-properties/excel-functions/index.md

 ### GETSWPRP

-This function allows to extract the values of specified property from file or a given configuration
+This function allows to extract the values of specified property from file or a given configuration.
+Error is thrown attempting to read the property which not exists.

 #### Parameters